Vasallo94/ObsidianRAG/README.md

-# Obsidian RAG Project
+# ObsidianRAG Project

 ## Description
-Obsidian RAG (Retrieval-Augmented Generation) is designed to query notes stored in Obsidian with a local language model (LLAMA3.2).
+ObsidianRAG (Retrieval-Augmented Generation) is designed to query notes stored in Obsidian with a local language model (LLAMA3.2).
 It uses a LangChain-based pipeline to load, split, and query documents from Obsidian, along with a FastAPI service for model interaction and a Streamlit interface for displaying queries and responses.

 ## Components
 - **cerebro.py**: FastAPI service that manages document loading, vector database creation, language model configuration, and the retrieval and response chain.
 It exposes an endpoint for asking questions and getting context-aware answers.